Tag Archives: beer

 Hofbräuhaus fb_icon_tiny

-(Am Platzl 9, Munich) Open every day from 9.00 to 23.30.
+(Am Platzl 9, Munich) Open daily from 9:00 am to 11:30 pm.

 The Hofbräuhaus is probably the best-known and one of the oldest beer halls

-Continue reading Oktoberfest: Guide to the pavilions, opening hours and how to get there
+Continue reading Oktoberfest: Guide to the pavilions, opening hours, and how to get there

-Vilnius breweries and Lithuanian beer
+Vilnius Breweries and Lithuanian Beer

-Continue reading Vilnius breweries and Lithuanian beer
+Continue reading Vilnius Breweries and Lithuanian Beer

 Restoranas Lokys fb_icon_tiny

-(Stikliu gatve 8, Vilnius) open every day from 12.00 to 24.00
+(Stikliu gatve 8, Vilnius) open daily from 12.00 to 24.00

-This restaurant offers the "traditional Biržai beer": very good beer even if with a rustic flavour.
+This restaurant offers “traditional Biržai beer”: very good beer, although with a rustic flavour.

 Prie Katedros fb_icon_tiny

 (Gedimino pr.
-5, Vilnius) open every day from 11.00 to 24.00
+5, Vilnius) is open daily from 11:00 to 24:00.

 Alaus Studija fb_icon_tiny

-(S.Žukausko g.
-20, Vilnius) open daily from 11.00 to 1.00
+(S. Žukausko g.
+20, Vilnius) open daily from 11:00 a.m. to 1:00 a.m.

 Vilniaus Alus fb_icon_tiny

 (Šv.
-Pilies 6, Vilnius) open daily from 12.00 to 23.30
+Pilies 6, Vilnius) open daily from 12:00 to 23:30.

 Šnekutis fb_icon_tiny

 (Polocko 7a, Šv.
 Stepono 8, Šv.
-Mikalojaus 15, Vilnius) open daily from 11.00 to 23.30
+Mikalojaus 15, Vilnius) open daily from 11:00 to 23:30.

 Būsi Trečias fb_icon_tiny

-(Totorių 18, Vilnius) open daily from 11.00 to 24.00, Fridays and Saturdays from 11.00 to 2.00
+(Totorių 18, Vilnius) is open daily from 11:00 a.m. to midnight, and Fridays and Saturdays from 11:00 a.m. to 2:00 a.m.

 Bambalynė fb_icon_tiny

-(Stiklių 7, Vilnius) open daily from 11.00 to 24.00
+(Stiklių 7, Vilnius) open daily from 11:00 to 24:00.

-Bambalynė is a charming, cozy and quiet little brick cellar-style beer hall with great service.
-The wonderful atmosphere of the brick cellar makes it the perfect place for a small group, a quiet chat, solitary reflection or reading.
-Here I offer a wide range of excellent beers (almost 100 different types) from nearby microbreweries – including some unpasteurised and unfiltered beers (unfortunately hard to find in other countries).
-In fact, here you will find the farmhouse ales.
-The place is a little more luxurious than its counterparts, the bar is fashionable among the capital's beer consumers.
-Plus there's an onsite shop and a beer tasting room for the real ale enthusiast.
-Remember: a sincere smile always opens the hearts of the waitresses here, who are often annoyed by too many drunken idiots with no manners.
+If you like beer, you can't miss this place!
+Bambalynė is a small, charming, cozy, and quiet brick cellar-style beer hall with excellent service.
+The wonderful atmosphere of the brick cellar makes it the perfect place for a small group, a quiet chat, solitary reflection, or a read.
+Here, I offer a wide selection of excellent beers (almost 100 different types) from nearby microbreweries—including some unpasteurized and unfiltered beers (unfortunately hard to find in other countries).
+This is where you'll find farmhouse ales.
+The venue is a bit more upscale than its counterparts, and the bar is popular among beer drinkers in the capital.
+There's also an on-site shop and a beer tasting room for true enthusiasts.

 Alaus Namai (Beer House) fb_icon_tiny

-(A. Goštauto 8, Vilnius) open from 11.00 to 24.00, on Fridays and Saturdays from 11.00 to 5.00
+(A. Goštauto 8, Vilnius) is open 11:00 a.m. to midnight, and Fridays and Saturdays 11:00 a.m. to 5:00 a.m.

-Wooden planks on barrels as benches, menu of Lithuanian specialties, cheap beers and live rock music.
+Wooden planks on barrels serve as benches, a menu of Lithuanian specialties, affordable beers, and live rock music.
+Dishes include beer soup and pea and pig's ear soup.

-Dishes include beer soup and pea and pig ear soup.
 Recommended for beer and rock music lovers.
-There is a wide selection of good, low-priced beers.
+There's a wide selection of good, inexpensive beers.

 Alynas fb_icon_tiny